amanda-mari/nyc-high-school-grad-rates/README.md

 Each file contains the following variables:

 - *borough* contains the borough of the school, this information was extracted from the DBN (more information can be found [here](https://teachnyc.zendesk.com/hc/en-us/articles/360053601831-What-is-a-DBN-District-Borough-Number-) )
-- *zip_code* contains the zip code of the school
 - *lat* contains the latitude of the school
 - *lon* contains the longitude of the school
 - *campus_number* a number that represents a unique latitude/longitude for a school for the given year in *cohort_start* This number only makes grouping locations easier.
 This variable is not from the DOE and does not have any significance in that respect.
 - *total_schools_on_campus* Total number of schools located at the same latitude/longitude (in the same campus) for the year in *cohort_start* .
 This number is only accurate for given *cohort_start* , since schools can open and close on a campus in any given year.
 - *dbn* DBN (district borough number) of the school
 - *school_name* Name of the school
-- *school_floor* This is a sequenced variable to count the number of schools on a campus for the year in *cohort_start* i.e. if a campus has 3 schools in it in the *cohort_start* 2006, the first school will have *school_floor*=1, the second will have *school_floor*=2, and the third will have *school_floor*=3. **This variable is not an accurate representation of where the school is located on campus, it serves as the third dimension for mapping purposes only**
 - *cohort_start* This is the year that these students entered the school.
 It starts in the year 2001 and ends with 2016.
 - *cohort_type*  This is the cohort trajectory that these students followed i.e. 4 year June, 5 year August, etc. There are 5 cohort trajectories in total, but each file only has one.
 - *cohort_group* There are 19 groupings of students.
 There is "All Students", as well as 5 ethnicities (Asian, Black, Multi-Racial, Native American, and White),